stephanenganou/KamerEasyTravel/README.md

 # KamerEasyTravel

 Is a B2B platform I developed using Node.js now I am moving it to Spring boot 2 (with Java 17) and React.js.
 The complete application is build using a micro-service Architecture!
+[See Architecture: file "Architekture_Overview"]

 ## Status: Still on Development (not done yet).
 But both projects (Node.js and Java Spring boot will remain private).